Qualified candidates are those who have background and expertise in most or all of the following areas:

 Prospective PhD students already enrolled at UTD:

 If you are already enrolled in the Computer Science PhD program at UTD, and you are searching for a graduate advisor, please feel free to email me to set up a time to meet and discuss research opportunities.
-I am generally open to advising students who already have background in two or more of the areas listed above.
+I am generally open to advising students who already have background in the areas listed above.

 If you lack such expertise, I will typically ask you to take and receive a grade of A in at least one of my graduate courses before I will agree to supervise you.
 Therefore, you should enroll in one of those if you have not already done so.
 However, if you have taken comparable courses from other professors or at other quality institutions, I am willing to make exceptions.